zimbabd/NovaDungeonXP/README.md

 into:

-World of Warcraft/
+World of Warcraft/Interface/AddOns/NovaDungeonXP
-└── Interface/
-└── AddOns/
-└── NovaDungeonXP

-3. Restart the game or use:
+3. Restart the game.
 4. Enable the addon in the character selection screen.

 ---